xSpool – File spooler

 Application

-- 1. In all cases where an application cannot call a Windows dll or an Active-X,
+- 1. In all cases where an application cannot call a dynamic library:

 - 2. To process files automatically and asynchronously from one or more sources.